ShadeShiner/RayTracerChallenge-C/README.md

 For the last point, I made a Python equivalent repository that I am also taking the time to compare performance. https://github.com/ShadeShiner/RayTracerChallenge-Python

+Unfortunately, this project was made with Linux in mind.
+It has no cross-platform build with Windows and possibly even MacOS.
+If you want to run any of this code, I recommend the Python equivalent.